 - Grading Rubric

-It is very hard to study migratory birds because they are at Hubbard Brook only during their breeding season (summer in the northern hemisphere).
-They spend the rest of their time in the neotropics, or migrating back and forth between their two homes.
+It is very hard to study migratory birds because they are at Hubbard Brook only during their breeding season (summer in the Northern Hemisphere).
+They spend the rest of their time in the southeastern United States, the Caribbean or South America or migrating between their two homes.
 Therefore, it can be difficult to tease out the many variables affecting bird populations over their entire range.
-To start, scientists decided to focus on what they could study, the habitat types at Hubbard Brook, and how they might affect bird populations.
+To start, scientists decided to focus on what they could study—the habitat types at Hubbard Brook and how they might affect bird populations.

 Hubbard Brook Forest was heavily logged and disturbed in the early 1900s.
 Trees were cut down to make wood products, like paper and housing materials.
 Logging ended in 1915, and various plants began to grow back.
 The area went through secondary succession, which refers to the naturally occurring changes in forest structure that happen as a forest recovers after it was cut down or otherwise disturbed.
-Scientists knew that as the forest grew older, its structure changed: Trees grew taller, the types of trees changed, and there was less shrubby understory.
 Today, the forest has grown back.
+Scientists know that as the forest grew older, its structure changed: Trees grew taller, the types of trees changed, and there was less shrubby understory.
 It contains a mixture of deciduous trees that lose their leaves in the winter (about 80–90%; mostly beech, maples, and birches) and evergreen trees that stay green all year (about 10–20%; mostly hemlock, spruce, and fir).

 Richard and his fellow scientists already knew a lot about the birds that live in the forest.
-For example, some bird species would prefer habitats found in younger forests, and others would prefer habitats found in older forests.
-They decided to look into the habitat preferences of four important species of birds: the Least Flycatcher, Red-eyed Vireo, Black-throated Green Warbler, and American Redstart and compare them to habitats available at each stage of succession.
+For example, some bird species prefer habitats found in younger forests, while others prefer habitats found in older forests.
+They decided to look into the habitat preferences of four important species of birds—Least Flycatcher, Red-eyed Vireo, Black-throated Green Warbler, and American Redstart—and compare them to habitats available at each stage of succession.
 They wondered if habitat preference of a bird species is associated with any change in the bird populations at Hubbard Brook since the beginning of succession.